Naturalisation

 [2] Stb.
 2021, 35, Wet inburgering 2021.

-[3] KST 32824, nr.346, Brief Voorbereiding ontwerp- algemene maatregelen van bestuur tot wijziging van het Vreemdelingenbesluit 2000 en het Besluit naturalisatietoets in verband met een overgangssituatie na de inwerkingtreding van de Wet inburgering 2021 (Letter from the Secretary of State to the Parliament on the consequences of the new Civic Integration Act for obtaining long term permit or the Dutch nationality).
+[3] KST 32824, nr.346, Brief Voorbereiding ontwerp- algemene maatregelen van bestuur tot wijziging van het Vreemdelingenbesluit 2000 en het Besluit naturalisatietoets in verband met een overgangssituatie na de inwerkingtreding van de Wet inburgering 2021 (Letter from the State Secretary to the Parliament on the consequences of the new Civic Integration Act for obtaining long term permit or the Dutch nationality).

 [5] Article 11 Act on Dutch Citizenship.